tmbrody/maze-solver/README.md

-This program will automatically generate and solve mazes made out of drawn cells.
+This program can generate mazes made out of drawn cells.
+Several of the maze's settings (such as the number of rows/columns and the width/height of the cells) can be modified before or during maze creation.
+After the maze has been created, the program will draw a red line between cells as it travels through different paths to reach the end of the maze.
+The program will continuously generate and solve mazes unless the settings are changed or the program is closed.